waeverything/WAEPack/README.md

 The latest stable release is available on the [Releases](https://github.com/waeverything/waepack/releases) page.

 If you want to try the development version of the pack you can clone/download the repository and put the pack folders into your Minecraft instance's resourcepack directory.

+## Textures
+Textures can be made using any software though free software such as GIMP is prefered.
+The project files should be put into their respective folders inside the `src` folder.

+## Models
+3D models are made using Blockbench.
+The project files should be saved into `src/models` folder in case they need to be adjusted in the future.